ARogala/cs-feedy/README.md

 ## Future Plans

-1. Add update functionality to feeds.
+1. Add social media share buttons to feed articles.

 2. Add the ability to have more than one feed list.

 3. Improve accessibility.

-3. Support Internet Explorer (Maybe??)
+3. Support Internet Explorer.
+(Maybe??)

 ## Dependencies